 5. Getting rid of stuff, only to buy more stuff

-Sometimes we declutter and get rid of a bunch of stuff, but find our home cluttered again a few months later.
-So, we declutter again and end up in a cycle of decluttering then buying more again.
-The result is we never get to fully experience the benefits of decluttering and simplifying because we are constantly bringing more stuff back into our home.
+Sometimes you declutter and get rid of a bunch of stuff, but find your home cluttered again a few months later.
+So, you declutter again and end up in a cycle of decluttering and then buying more again.

-Simplifying is a two-part process – getting rid of anything you don’t use or love is the first part.
+Simplifying is a two-part process.
+Getting rid of anything you don’t use, need or love is the first part.
 The second part is stopping the inflow of more stuff coming into your home.
-A big part of embracing minimalism is changing your habits and routines when it comes to buying and bringing stuff into your home.
+A big part of embracing a simpler home and life is changing your habits and routines when it comes to buying and bringing stuff into your home.

 Have you experienced any of these decluttering mistakes?
 Which decluttering mistakes are the hardest for you to overcome?
 Leave a comment and let me know!